 Let’s say you’ve tried everything — you’ve analyzed your finances, reworked your budget, sworn off using credit cards and taken on more hours at work.
 Unfortunately, your changes still aren’t enough to make ends meet.
 What do you do when you’re so overwhelmed with debt that it seems you’ll never be able to get ahead?

-Fortunately, there are a few debt relief options and strategies you can choose from to help you move beyond your financial burdens.
-Here are some signs that it may be time to look into debt relief:
+Fortunately, there are a few debt help options and strategies you can choose from to help you move beyond your financial burdens.
+Here are some signs that it may be time to get help with your debt:

 - You can’t find a clear way to pay off your unsecured debts within the next few years